AnkitPrakash687/kafka-group06/README.md

     pip install tweepy

     ```
-3. Start Zooper and Kafka
+3. Start Zookeeper and Kafka.
 4. Create a topic.Example: "linkin park" or "Climate Change"
 5. Copy the below code.
 Replace the variable code with your twitter keys: